Varshneyabhushan/kudoSudoku/README.rst

-A sudoku solver that solves sudoku using constraint programming
+A sudoku solver that solves the puzzle using constraint programming

 Installation
 ============